-St. Luke's Episcopal Church, it's rectory, and new parish house stand at the heart of historic East Hampton Village.
-The Home Sweet Home Museum, a timber lean-to house dating to the 1720's, and Mulford Farm are its neighbors to the north.
+St. Luke's Episcopal Church, and it's rectory dating to 1916, stand at the heart of historic East Hampton Village.
+The Home Sweet Home Museum, a timber lean-to house dating to the 1720's and Mulford Farm are its neighbors to the north.
 Fronting the Village Green, the new Parish House needed to be, not only sensitive to its historic context, but also a sensible addition to its ancestor buildings.
-The new building was designed while at Cooper Robertson in the Carpenter Gothic style with select Tudor elements as a nod to the architecture of the rectory completed in 1916.
+The new building was designed while at Cooper Robertson in the Carpenter Gothic style with select Tudor elements as a nod to the architecture of the rectory.
 Environmentally sustainable, it features a diverse mix of uses such as a parish hall, vesting room, sacristy, offices, a large kitchen, choir practice room and various classrooms

 Upper East Side Townhouse Kitchen Renovation

 This waterfront Dominican Republic villa draws on a variety of Palladian and Anglo-Caribbean precedents including Heron Bay, Ronald Tree's house in Barbados.
 The minimalistic palette of materials and fixtures - coral stone walls, mahogany doors and windows, metal lamps and gates - were found or made locally.
-A beach palapa, tennis court, cutting garden, orchid house, garages and staff quarter's are located along the estate's walled periphery, screening out adjacent development.
-While at Cooper Robertson we added the grand palapa, "chinese" dining pavilion, and pool cabana to accommodate the Owners' desire to have more livable covered open areas that allowed them to enjoy easy access to outdoor living and the beach while keeping them protected from the intense elements such as sun and rain.
+The house is anchored in the Classical tradition and, at the same time, it is part of the local culture.
+While at Cooper Robertson we added the grand palapa, "Chinese" dining pavilion, and pool cabana to accommodate the Owners' desire to have more livable covered open areas that allowed them to enjoy easy access to outdoor living and the beach while keeping them protected from the intense elements such as sun and rain.